CHRONOLOGY

 Modern time

-In modern time, the day has 24 hours and the length of an hour is fixed 3600 SI seconds.
+In modern time, the day has 24 hours from midnight to midnight and the length of an hour is fixed 3600 SI seconds.

 Sunday